atomx1100/cyberpedia/pld.md

 - what about photon-phonon interaction?
 - what happens during evaporation
 - laser absorption: what electrons are excited when the photons first interact with the electrons of the target material?
+- for ultra short pulses, why do you also need a higher laser frequency?
+- how does the plume size affects the growth? and the plume size is related to the spot size of the laser

 **plume**
 - whats the plasma plume composition? (see charles thesis p.55), plasma plume, so whats the composition of a plasma